cocos/cocos-docs/en/scripting/modules/spec.md

 # Module Specification

-In Cocos Creator, all JavaScript code is organized in the form of modules, which include
+In Cocos Creator, all JavaScript code is organized in the form of modules, which include:

 - The code created in the project.